Common issues found on boiler due to feed water quality

 - Feed water produced by distillation for use in a boiler is not “pure”, even with a good distillation method.
-Worse still is ordinary water taken from ashore to be used as feed water.
+Worsens if ordinary water taken from ashore to be used as feed water.

 - Problems will then arise when the water is used in the boiler.
 The types of problem will depend on the type of impurities and in which quantities they are present.
 The most common problems are: